PentiaLabs/generator-helix/readme.md

 ## How to create a solution

-To create a Helix solution run the following command, and answer the questions.
+To create a Helix solution run the following command in an empty root folder where you want the solution to be created, and answer the questions.

 > yo helix

-## How to create a new project and addd it to a given layer
+## How to create a new project and add it to a given layer

+To add a new project to an existing run the following command in the root directory, that contains the VS solution file.

 > yo helix:add